Les Misérables: The Dream Cast in Concert: The seventeen Valjeans

 The following are the seventeen Valjeans who participated in the second encore (in order):

-Cavill and Leyton also appeared as two of the five principal convicts in "Look Down" at the beginning of Act 1.
+The five English speaking Valjeans (Cavill, Burgess, Guest, Leyton and Schulman) appear as the five principal convicts in "Look Down" at the beginning of Act 1.

 DVD release

-The DVD was released by Sony Pictures on 17 November 1998.
+The DVD was released by Columbia TriStar Home Video on 17 November 1998.
 This Region 1 fullscreen DVD is now out of print.
 It has a run time of 159 minutes.

 A two-disc widescreen collector's edition was released by BBC Video in Region 1 territories on 19 February 2008.
 Viewers have reported that a segment of "Little People" is inexplicably removed.
 This release also does not contain the speeches.
 The second disc contains Les Misérables: Stage by Stage, a documentary from 1989.

 Recent versions of the DVD include the missing segment of Little People.

 A remastered special edition DVD of the concert was released on November 20, 2012.